Monday, March 8, 2021

 So here we are again.
 March 8.
 International Women's Day.
 What can we say that's remotely new and relevant to a course of English as a Foreign Language?
 Nothing I haven't said a hundred times before.
 Still, allow me to reiterate some platitudes.

 When it comes to discussing languages and gender issues, I believe something must be distinctly understood.
 Every language is, in essence, a set of conventions.
-So any given tongue is whatever its speakers want it to be.
-And the choices that every era makes tend to mirror the standards of that specific time in history.
-It, therefore, follows that a society in which religion played a dominant role should include a lot of religious references.
+So, any given tongue is whatever its speakers want it to be and the choices made in a particular era makes tend to mirror the standards of that specific time in history.
+Unsurprisingly, a language that developed in a society to which horses were central may logically contain quite a few horse-related metaphors and one in which religion played a dominant role should include a lot of religious references.
 Just consider the realm of greetings and think of the words adieu in French and adiós in Spanish.
 They both mean "to god".
-They are not alone.
-In English, we can use these two expressions to bid someone farewell:
+And they are not exceptions.
+In English, we also refer to god whenever we bid someone farewell:

-• goodbye, which is basically a hurried version of "god be with you"
+• goodbye is basically a hurried version of "god be with you"

-• godspeeda (now old-fashioned) salutation which means "may God cause you to prosper"
+• godspeed (now old-fashioned) means "may God cause you to prosper"

 So, does the use of those words make you religious?
 I hardly think so.
 Many "secular" speakers still say Oh my god! even if they don't believe in any sort of deity.
 The word is simply part of the history of the language.
 For similar reasons, many non-sexist speakers may still use words which are (at least etymologically) slightly sexist.
-Take the adjective hysteric, for example.
+Take the adjective hysteric as an example.
 It obviously refers to a woman's uterus.
 Yes.
 The Greek term hysteria means exactly that: "womb", "uterus".
-The rationale behind that term is that only women can be overemotional and unstable.
+The rationale behind that term was that only women could be overemotional and unstable.
 I know.
-It's kind of toe-curling.
-Yet, we find a parallel case in the verb manhandle, which means "to treat someone roughly".
-The assumption is that only men do that, not women.
-The word, by the way, was first used in 1851, not the Middle Ages (when man simply meant person).
-So it is, technically, "etymologically sexist".
+It's now kind of toe-curling.
+Yet, we find many similar cases.
+The verb manhandle, which means "to treat someone roughly", assumes that only men do that, not women.
+The noun manslaugher, which refers to an unintentional homicide, also seems to assume that only men are capable of such an act.
+So these words are "etymologically sexist".

 All that said, it stands to reason that an egalitarian society should reflect that particular ethos in its very language.
 Therefore the English which is spoken now should be less discriminatory than it used to be.
-So let's forget "etymological sexism" and think of everyday language usage.
+So let's forget "etymological sexism" for a while and think of present day language usage.

-Upon setting foot on the Moon (1969) Neil Armstrong famously uttered the line "a small step for a man a giant leap for mankind".
-Granted, the wordplay man/mankind may have been inspired, but many of us feel that humankind, a word coined in 1560 by the way, would have aged better.
+Upon setting foot on the Moon in 1969, Neil Armstrong famously uttered the line "a small step for a man a giant leap for mankind" and while the wordplay man/mankind may have been inspired, many of us feel now that humankind, a word coined in 1560 by the way, would have aged significantly better.
 I know.
 I know.
 It's not fair to pass judgment on past events by using present-day criteria.
 The 1960s were different.
 Back then, a female astronaut stepping onto the surface of the Mars would have seemed preposterous.
 Yet, that's exactly what the Netflix series Away (2020) presents in its first season finale.
 Watching that scene doesn't strike me as artificial or contrived in any shape or form.
 Today's zeitgeist is simply quite different from that of 50 years ago and our word choices should also describe that reality.

 No comments: